digital-asset/daml/docs/source/json-api/index.rst

 This will start the JSON API on port 7575 and connect it to a ledger running on ``localhost:6865``.

+.. note:: Your JSON API service should never be exposed to the internet.
+When running in production the JSON API should be behind a `reverse proxy, such as via NGINX <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_.

 With Query Store
 ------------------